SoftwareProjectManagementUOIT/lab-4-ethanjay/README.md

-Ignore the rest of the files
+Ignore the rest of the files; Files for lab4 --> Lab4_sofe3490.docx;
-Files for lab4:
-Lab4_sofe3490.docx
-Project Plan.mpp
+Project Plan.mpp;